Arian-Vaezi/shapiq-text-llm-explanations/src/demos/SentimentAnalysis/README.md

-**Model-agnostic.** The same dominant `(not, bad)` pair appears across the encoder and decoder pipelines despite completely different value functions, masking strategies, and score scales — evidence the signal is linguistic, not an artifact of one model.
+**Model-agnostic.** The same dominant `(not, bad)` pair appears across the encoder and decoder pipelines despite completely different value functions, masking strategies, and score scales, evidence the signal is linguistic, not an artifact of one model.

 **Sarcasm is hard.** Both models mostly fail to detect it; k-SII shows diffuse